Say cheese! Trump makes impromptu pizza stop in Pa.

 President Trump got a slice of regular campaign life during the pandemic on Thursday, stepping out of his motorcade to make an unscheduled visit to a local pizza joint.

-Mr. Trump was greeted with applause as he stepped out of “the Beast” and into Arcaro and Genell Takeaway Kitchen in Old Forge, Pa.
+Mr. Trump was greeted with applause as he stepped out of “the Beast” and into Arcaro and Genell Takeaway Kitchen.

 The president greeted its masked workers and left with a pie, but not before showing it off for the cameras.